 Another relatively recent trend (positive for SMBs), is the digitisation of business.
 That is the process of creating business revenues and value from the unprecedented combinations of people, information technology and things.
 It is allowing SMBs to access new markets and sell goods and services in a fully digital way, joining and improving GVCs more rapidly than ever before.
-(This is also a trend covered in the already mentioned article below.)
+(This is also a trend covered in the already mentioned article above.)

 Part of this trend has been the rapid development of financial technology companies, referred as fintechs, that offer SMBs help to overcome some of the barriers they face entering new markets, from funding (using platforms that allow “the crowd” to fund projects they like using traditional currencies or crypto-currencies) to international payments.
 (See the blog article ‘The Era of Fintech’ for more on this.)